 We expect Members and Officers read it, commit to it and use it to ensure the City of London Corporation exhibits the highest possible standards.

-We are committed to working in a way that demonstrates that equality, diversity and inclusion is at the heart of all that we do.
+We are committed to working in a way that demonstrates that the promotion of we believe in equality, diversity and inclusion is at the heart of all that we do.

 1. Introduction